linagora/linid-im-api-corelib/docs/plugins/create-validation-plugin.md

-# Creating a Validation Plugin
+# Creating a Validation Plugin for Identity Manager API

-This guide explains how to create a **Validation Plugin** for the Directory Manager API platform.
+This guide explains how to create a **Validation Plugin** for the Identity Manager API platform.
 A validation plugin is responsible for enforcing specific data validation rules defined in entity configurations.

 ---